qjin2016/subic/README.md

 The *path_file* should look like,
 ```
 path/to/imagenet/images/000001.jpg 0
-path/to/imagenet/images/000001.jpg 0
+path/to/imagenet/images/000002.jpg 4
 ```

 subic.npy is our trained model download it from [here](https://drive.google.com/drive/folders/0Bz7VLuL7oLuvZmczV3gxSjVlTlk?usp=sharing).
-It has 8 layers, the first 7 layers are of VGG_M_128 and the weights are from [link](http://www.robots.ox.ac.uk/~vgg/software/deep_eval/releases/bvlc/VGG_CNN_M_128.caffemodel).
+It has 8 layers, the first 7 layers are of VGG_M_128 and the weights are from a [caffe model](http://www.robots.ox.ac.uk/~vgg/software/deep_eval/releases/bvlc/VGG_CNN_M_128.caffemodel).

 #### To test: